mehulhere/rocca-python/README.md

 # Rocca Cipher

-First-Ever Implementation of Rocca Cipher in Python on Github An AES-based authenticated encryption scheme designed for ultra-fast performance in 6G systems.
+An AES-based authenticated encryption scheme designed for ultra-fast performance in 6G systems.
 Rocca aims to achieve high-speed software implementations by fully leveraging AES-NI and SIMD instructions, providing 256-bit security and speeds exceeding 100 Gbps.

 ## Table of Contents